brettinternet/brettinternet.github.io/content/ai/_index.md

 I've seen software engineers sometimes get defensive on the topic of AI, because they are perturbed by these sorts of unrealistic soundbites.
 Similar melodramatic sentiments are rampant on LinkedIn.
 I've been grateful to work with other engineers that have a strong interest in productivity and are level-headed about AI.

+The reality is somewhere between the extremes.
+AI isn't replacing engineers, but it's also not just a fancy autocomplete.
+When used thoughtfully, it can genuinely accelerate development workflows by taking on specific, well-defined roles in the programming process.

 ## Usage

 In my currently evolving workflows, AI fulfills a few very specific pair programming roles to augment my work: